 Was Nepal ever colonized?
 The straightforward answer is NO. Nepal has never been colonized by the British, Japan, or the Mughals.
-Nepal has always been independent since the very first beginning of unification by King Prithvi Narayan Shah.
+Nepal has always been independent since the first beginning of unification by King Prithvi Narayan Shah.

-During the 18th century, most the South Asian countries (almost all) were under the British Empire.
+During the 18th century, most South Asian countries (almost all) were under the British Empire.
 Whereas Nepal was the only country capable to resist British Forces and stand to fight against the British Empire concluding, Nepal was never colonized and never been successfully invaded by any country around the globe.
 In fact, Nepal was expanding its kingdom in the East and west.
 It was growing as a dominant country while on the other hand, East India company was gradually capturing India.

 Why Britain Never Succeeded in Capturing Nepal?

-Most think Britain spared Nepal and Britain never wanted to take Nepal.
+Most think Britain spared Nepal, and Britain never wanted to take Nepal.
 But don’t be silly who spares millions of sq.
 Km of resourced and economic land if it can be captured easily.

-Why did British not Colonize Nepal ?
+Why did the British not Colonize Nepal?

 - Nepal was economically not much relevant to Britain as compared to some other areas of current India, and they had clearly understood about the difficulties and manpower required to get victory over Nepal, so they come with an idea to make the treaty.